ed100miles/get-a-grip/backlog.md

-Testing
+- [x] Testing

- - setup a testing db
+  - [x] setup a testing db
- - setup api tests
+  - [x] setup api tests

-Get userId from token in create pinches - else folk can guess other user ids and edit thier records
+- [ ] Get userId from token in create pinches - else folk can guess other user ids and edit thier records

-Email verification
+- [ ] Email verification

+- [ ] Build a frontend!